 - First, their parents got a list of all schools via mail and needed to mark the best schools in their opinion.

 - Then they sent this list back.
-A goal was to pick the best school and school always aims to get a loyal student.
-Each school prioritises selecting only those who considered it to be the best.
+A goal was to pick the best school, and school always aims to get a loyal student.
+Each school prioritizes selecting only those who considered it to be the best.

-- As a result schools of student’s choice become over-demanded and extra students are reallocated to other schools.
+- As a result, the school of student’s choice becomes, over-demanded and extra students reallocated to other schools.
 The right matching doesn’t happen.

 Money has no value in this case.

-Supply and demand got to be even on such markets.
+Supply and demand got to be even in such markets.
 So how can a choice be a problem?

-Well, in a lot of cases, supply and demand are not even.
+Well, a lot of case studies showed that supply and demand are not even.
 Say, a person needs a kidney transplant.
 His relative (or a friend) sacrifices one.
 Demand equals supply.
-But if the kidney is not suitable for transplantation a steady match cannot occur.
+But if the kidney is not suitable for transplantation, a steady match cannot occur.
 From that point on, matchmaking makes no sense until you provide a choice.
-In general, demand in such cases is way higher than supply: about 100,000 people are on the waiting list, but the number of donors is way less.
+In general, demand for organ donation is way higher than supply: about 100,000 people are on the waiting list, but the number of donors is way less.

 In cooperation with his students, Alvin Roth developed an algorithm, that allowed to expand possibilities for kidney transplantation.
-It helped save many lives and increase efficiency of pre-transplantation process.
+It helped save many lives and increase the efficiency of the pre-transplantation process.

-Such transplantation cycle is called two-pair kidney exchange or “New Program for Kidney Exchange” (NEPKE).
+Such a transplantation cycle is called a two-pair kidney exchange or “New Program for Kidney Exchange” (NEPKE).
 Information coordination centers created with Roth’s assistance help setting up three-pair exchange cycles.
-In April of 2008 the first six-pair exchange with a total of 12 simultaneous surgeries (six donors, six recipients) was performed.
-Organ transplantation is simultaneous so that no one changes his mind before the deal is through.
-Such is design of transplantology market — the most complex and dramatic of all markets present, which helps people overcome kidney disease.
+In April of 2008, the first six-pair exchange with a total of 12 simultaneous surgeries (six donors, six recipients) was performed.
+Organ transplantation is synchronous so that no one changes his mind before the deal is through.
+Such is the design of the transplantation market — the most complex and dramatic of all markets present, which helps people overcome kidney disease.

 Does the number of matching markets increase?
 How matching markets influence commodity markets?

 Matching markets emerge and dissolve, like any others.
 The influence on commodity markets is present but also indirect.
 It is more about the specifics of design.
-Commodity market design is based on matchmaking too.
+The commodity market design is based on matchmaking too.

 As an example of his methods on commodity markets, Roth mentions Airbnb — a service competing with hotels.
-Its lower price range was an upside, but inability to book an apartment quickly enough was definitely a downside.
-That was a matchmaking problem of connecting two people together and letting them make decisions efficiently.
+Its lower price range was an upside, but an inability to book an apartment quickly enough was a downside.
+That was a matchmaking problem of connecting two people and letting them make decisions efficiently.
 At first, you could only book apartments at Airbnb via a personal computer, unlike with hotel rooms, where you had multiple options like a phone call or direct booking.
 When smartphones came to play, the game changed and now Airbnb is just as fast, efficient and convenient.

-Uber made ordering a cab easier than ever.
-You can choose between Uber car and general taxi.
-Uber solved a problem of inability to instantly evaluate the quality of a given alternative.
+Uber made ordering a cab more accessible than ever.
+You can choose between the Uber car and general taxi.
+Uber solved a problem of the inability to evaluate the quality of a given alternative instantly.
 Uber made “driver-passenger” matchmaking way easier.

 Roth compares markets to bridges.
-A bridge must be wide and convenient, allowing all participants to move without obstructing each other’s way.
-Any limitation in market environment leads to obstruction and failure.
+A bridge must be broad and convenient, allowing all participants to move without obstructing each other’s way.
+Any limitation in the free market environment leads to obstruction and failure.

 What’s a “market design”?
-Sounds odd for an economic term.
+It sounds odd for an economic term.

 It is a set of rules which regulate the market without money.
-It’ a new way of economic planning: design prevents market from unraveling.
+It’s a new way of economic planning: design prevents the market from unraveling.
 There is good and bad market design.

 What is unraveling?
 When one side of the pair has troubles coordinating the timing of transactions it leads to unraveling.
 Unraveling happens instead of matching because someone is in a hurry.

-Roth give a bunch of examples on unraveling.
+Roth gives a bunch of examples of unraveling.

-- Labor-market unraveling: right before financial crisis of 2008 happened, companies interviewed promising students, who were around a year or two away from graduation, and offered them guaranteed good positions.
-Pretty soon the crisis changed it all: specialists were left unemployed, companies were left without good specialists.
+- Labor-market unraveling: right before the financial crisis of 2008 happened, companies interviewed promising students, who were around a year or two away from graduation, and offered them guaranteed good positions.
+Pretty soon the crisis changed it all: specialists were left unemployed, companies left without competent specialists.

-Every offer made too soon and burdened by responsibilities and promises is a good example of unraveling.
-It will eventually lead to a chaos on the market and that’s why you need “market design”.
+Every offer made too soon and burdened by responsibilities and promises is an excellent example of unraveling.
+It will eventually lead to chaos on the market, and that’s why you need “market design.”

 With the help of matchmaking, of course.

-Market design is all about building and accumulating steady matches.
-It also sorts labor relations in order.
-Let’s take a look at common practice in the USA.
+Market design is all about building and accumulating consecutive matches.
+It also sorts of labor relations in order.
+Let’s take a look at standard practice in the USA.
 A medical student is interviewed to get a medical residency, while he is still years away from the finish line.
-As a result a clinic can get a really inexperienced specialist, while a student can find himself in a position he couldn’t wish less for.
+As a result, a clinic can get an inexperienced specialist, while a student can find himself in a position he couldn’t wish less for.
 Roth described it through an example of gastroenterology fellowships, which are the educational step after internal-medicine residency.

-Coordination centres, which use Roth’s method establish matchmaking at later stages to make sure supply and demand are equal.
+Coordination centers, which use Roth’s method establish matchmaking at later stages to make sure supply and demand are equal.

 Do I need to have a degree in economics?

 Alvin Roth is a Nobel laureate whose goal was to present economics as an accessible tool for people to solve everyday problems.
-The book is free of theorifications and full of practical advices and examples.
+The book is free of dull theories and full of practical advice and examples.
 The author’s method can be applied to many aspects of life.

-Unlike classical economists, Roth doesn’t perceive any market similar to natural occurrences — as an uncontrollable and constant environment.
-He insists that you can and you need to interfere with market activity and it is vital for economists to become engineers adjusting markets to solve modern problems.
+Unlike classical economists, Roth doesn’t perceive any market similar to natural occurrences — like an uncontrollable and constant environment.
+He insists that you can, and you need to interfere with market activity, and it is vital for economists to become engineers adjusting markets to solve modern problems.

-There are no investment tips in the book, nor hints on how to accumulate wealth in a short period of time.
-The book tells you about how market without money is organised and what it is.
+There are no investment tips in the book, nor hints on how to accumulate wealth in a short period.
+The book tells you about how a market is organized without money and what it is in general.

 It’s hardly a weak spot, but Roth gives only examples based on American reality and mentality.
 But since he’s a man of practice, he only speaks of his own experiences.

-The book is really interesting and useful but only time will tell if we can suit its to our reality, mentality and needs on both personal and state scale.
+The book is exciting and useful but only time will tell if we can suit it to our reality, mentality, and needs on both personal and state scale.

 What’s the practical use for those ideas?

-It’s not a secret, that matchmaking markets where corruption strengthens turn into commodities markets, where price is the only decision maker.
+It’s not a secret, that matchmaking markets where corruption strengthens turn into commodities markets, where the price is the only decision-maker.

 And what about personal use?

 A beautiful woman posting her pictures got a ton of letters and couldn’t respond to everyone.
-The choice was too wide.
-Over a period of time, men left without answer start writing to lots of other women.
-It all leads to multiplication of shallow uninformative and dull letters people receive all over the dating service.
+The choice was too broad.
+Over some time, men left without the answer start writing to lots of other women.
+It all leads to a multiplication of shallow uninformative and dull letters people receive all over the dating service.

-As a measure of experiment, for five days both men and women were only allowed to send ten letters.
-In addition each user was issued two virtual roses they could attach to a letter.
-Some users were issued a total of six roses.
-In the environment of overabundance the aspect of attention and interest is vital.
-Roses were means to signal your interest.
+As a measure of the experiment, for five days both men and women were only allowed to send ten letters.
+Also, each user received two virtual roses they could attach to a letter.
+Some users received a total of six roses.
+In the environment of overabundance, the aspect of attention and interest is vital.
+Roses were a means to signal your interest.
 Roses attachments showed to grant users a 20% higher chance to arrange a date.

 Signal of interest can not only speed up your dating service experience but become helpful in any area where matchmaking takes place.
-If you are looking for job offer you show interest by attaching a CV and a covering letter.
+If you are looking for the job offer, you show interest by attaching a CV and a covering letter.

 This book gives a new perspective on mundane problems and finally pushes you to redesign your way of life, behavior and see opportunities where you couldn’t see any.

-On the other hand, I’d hardly recommend to read its full copy.
+On the other hand, I’d hardly recommend reading its full copy.
 Compare the ideas and action plan insights density in other business books we reviewed: